dashkevych/assets-integration/readme.txt

 Once the plugin is installed and activated, navigate to the Assets page in your WordPress dashbaord, and select the asset you want to load on your site.

+== Frequently Asked Questions ==

+= How do I load assets locally? =

+On the asset page in dashbaord, do the following:

+1. Check the "Load assets locally" option in the Asset delivery section.
+2. Select a version of the asset you want to load on your site in the Version section.
+3. Select a type of the asset you want to load on your site in the Asset Type section.
+It can be either JavaScript, or CSS, or both.
+4. Click Save Changes to save your settings.

+= How do I load assets via CDN? =

+On the asset page in dashbaord, do the following:

+1. Check the "Load assets via CDN" option in the Asset delivery section.
+2. Add URLs of the asset located on the CDN in the Asset Type section.
+4. Click Save Changes to save your settings.

 == Changelog ==

+= 1.0.0 =
+Initial release.